slsu0424/slsu0424.github.io/_posts/2024-04-29-relevance-transformer-models-healthcare.md

 - [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer)
 - [Understanding Self and Multi-Head Attention](https://devennn.github.io/2020/self-and-multihead-attention)

-Here is a simplified [visual](https://towardsdatascience.com/illustrated-guide-to-transformers-step-by-step-explanation-f74876522bc0) of how attention mechanism works, and how it compares to LTSM and RNN models:
+Here is a simplified [visual](https://towardsdatascience.com/illustrated-guide-to-transformers-step-by-step-explanation-f74876522bc0) of how the attention mechanism works, and how it compares to LTSM and RNN models:

 ![AttentionMechanism](/assets/images/2024-04/atm.png)